WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-reauthorize-the-wp-social-ninja-instagram-facebook-app.md

 description: ""
 ---

-# WP Social Ninja's Instagram/Facebook Reauthorize App | Social Feeds | WP Social Ninja
+# WP Social Ninja's Instagram/Facebook Reauthorize App

 If you need to reauthorize the plugin app or wish to remove the app, read this article below -